zth/rescript-relay/rescript-relay-documentation/docs/tutorial/5-arrays-and-lists.md

   | Some(stories) =>
     <div className="newsfeed">
       {stories
-      ->Belt.Array.keepMap(x => x)
+      ->Array.keepSome
       // change-line
-      ->Belt.Array.map(story => <Story key={story.id} story={story.fragmentRefs} />)
+      ->Array.map(story => <Story key=story.id story={story.fragmentRefs} />)
       ->React.array}
     </div>
   }
 }
 ```

-With that, we've got a collection of Stories on the screen.
-It's worth pointing out that here we're mixing individual fields with fragment spreads in the same place in our query.
-This means that Newsfeed can read the fields it cares about (directly from `Newsfeed.use`) while Story can read the fields it cares about (via `StoryFragment.use`).
-The _same object_ both contains Newsfeed's selected field `id` and is also a fragment key for `StoryFragment`.
+With that, we've got a collection of Stories on the screen!
+It's worth pointing out that we're mixing individual fields with fragment spreads in the same place in our query.
+This means that Newsfeed can read the fields it cares about (directly from `Newsfeed.use`) while only Story can read the fields it cares about (via `Story_story.use`).
+The _same object_ contains both Newsfeed's selected field `id` and a fragment key for `Story_story`.

 :::tip
 GraphQL Lists are only the most basic way of dealing with collections of things.
 We’ll build on them to do pagination and infinite scrolling later in the tutorial, using a special system called Connections.
 You’ll want to use Connections in most situations where you have a collection of items — although you’ll still use GraphQL Lists as a building block.